Rules and Regulations

 Burials will not take place on Sundays or holidays

-12. Before interment may take place, the District requires that advance arrangements be made by the lot owner with the District for full pre-payment of fees, including separate charges for the lot, for opening and closing the grave, and for a cremation urn box if needed.
+12. Before opening of the gravesite may take place, the District requires that full pre-payment by the responsible party be made with the District at least 2 days in advance including separate charges for the lot, and for opening and closing the grave.

 13. There are standard charges for lots and for opening and closing graves.
 Cemetery personnel will make every effort to inform the lot purchaser of a potential problem in advance of an interment.
 Higher winter burial fees reflect additional costs created by seasonal weather conditions.

 17. The Cemetery District assumes no responsibility for temporary marking of graves nor for the care or replacement of temporary markers or other markers as heretofore mentioned.
 Every grave must be marked in some approved manner after the interment of any body.
 Within one year of burial a permanent headstone or engraved Columbarium niche plate shall be installed at the expense of the designated owner.
 In the absence of a permanent marker, the District reserves the right to place a flat, permanent marker with the deceased's name only on the grave at the end of that period.
-A security deposit will be charged at the time of the burial, to be refunded as soon as a permanent headstone is placed by the designated owner.
+A security deposit will be charged at the time of the burial, to be refunded as soon as a permanent headstone is placed by the designated owner within one year of burial unless prior approval for a delay is received.

 Memorial Wall / Cubes